 We had a list of the top 20 loan apps in Kenya.
 However, we have since revised the article and only have the top loan apps in Kenya.
 Most mobile loan app lenders had closed and removed their apps from Google.

-Back then, when you needed a quick cash loan, there were limited options, from going to banks (which is not quick) to turning to family and friends for help.
+Back then, when you needed a quick cash loan, there were limited options, from going to banks (which is not fast) to turning to family and friends for help.

 Lucky are we that you can do almost anything on your smartphone these days, including accessing a fast loan.
 There are many best instant loan apps in Kenya where it will take you less than 5 minutes to get a loan to your M-Pesa.